Skip to Content Top

 Spousal Support

-The reality that a marriage did not legally exist can impact spousal support, often referred to causally as “alimony.”
-While every case is unique, there is typically no alimony involved with annulled marriages.
+The reality that a marriage did not legally exist can impact spousal support, often referred to casually as “alimony.”
+While every situation is unique, there is typically no alimony involved with annulled marriages.

 Honoring Families.
 Defending Futures.